nerds-with-keyboards/routerino/README.md

 ##### `imageUrl`: string;

 A string containing the path of the default (site-wide) image to use for sharing previews.

-If the `host` prop is set, a relative path may be used (with or without a starting forward-slash).
+Default: `null`

+##### `touchIconUrl`: string;

+A string containing the path of the image to use for PWA homescreen icon.

 Default: `null`